GiGiDKR/OhMyTermux/README.md

 **[OhMyTermuxScript](https://github.com/GiGiDKR/OhMyTermuxScript) : A collection of useful scripts, executable from the main script or later. [^1]**

 > [!TIP]
-> To choose between different items when running the script, it is recommended to use [gum](https://github.com/charmbracelet/gum) which provides a command line interface where the selection is simplified (Space for multiple selections and Enter to validate).
+> To choose between different items it is recommended to use [gum](https://github.com/charmbracelet/gum) which provides a simplified selection (Space for multiple selections and Enter to validate).

 &nbsp;